City-of-Bloomington/content-guide/_pages/introduction/how-to-use-this-guide.md

 This guide takes that frustration into account, as well as several commonly supported guidelines about writing for the web.
 Using this guide can help content designers benefit from our experience to date, incorporate user feedback into the editorial process, and build trust by communicating in a consistent manner.

-## If you work at City of Bloomington

-We created this guide for reference on an as-needed basis.
-It’s here when you’re wondering whether to capitalize the word _federal_, for instance, or when you’re wondering how to create a friendly, informational tone.

-To this end, we’ve structured the guide into descriptively named sections.
-Find the topic you’re looking for in our table of contents, or search by keyword.
-We aren’t opposed if you’d like to read this guide start to finish, of course.